apache/activemq-artemis/docs/user-manual/en/security.md

 failover.
 Keep in mind, though, that since information stored in the journal is shared within the boundaries of the live/backup group, `ActiveMQBasicSecurityManager` is not suitable for clusters with multiple lives.
-In those use-cases LDAPLoginModule could a more appropriate option.
+In those use-cases LDAPLoginModule could be a more appropriate option.

 User management is provided by the broker's management API.
 This includes the ability to add, list, update, and remove users & roles.
 As with all management